Table of Content

 - Enrolling in an educational course

-People in the later stages can also benefit from the above social, recreational, and cognitive exercises as they help withfirst-person some independent functioning and mental wellbeing.
+People in the later stages can also benefit from the above social, recreational, and cognitive exercises as they help with first-person independent functioning and mental well-being.
 To stay motivated it helps to choose those activities which are in line with individual interests.
 Some of these activities can be accommodated in their everyday schedule:

 - Making personalized photo albums or scrapbooks of memories